 • public school or a private college

-• nonprofit college or a for-profit one
+• nonprofit college or a for-profit college

 • large university or liberal arts college